robb1e/simple_bdd/README.md

 # Simple BDD

 Simple BDD offers basic Behaviour Driven Development language syntax.
-It enables tests to take steps to become more declaritive than imperiative by hiding the implementation and revealing test intent.
+It enables tests to take steps to become more declarative than imperative by hiding the implementation and revealing test intent.
 It can be used in any test framework as it's just a way to keep the collaborative business language within a test by calling methods which directly relate to the step in the test.

 ## Installation